Axis & Allies: Spinoffs

-Due to the success of Axis & Allies: Classic, as of 2021, there are thirteen spin-off games in the A&A franchise using more or less the same mechanics.
+Due to the success of Axis & Allies: Classic, as of 2025, there are nineteen spin-off games in the A&A franchise.
+Most use more or less the same mechanics.
 Four are updated or expanded versions of the original global A&A: Classic game.
-An additional four games are theater games depicting combat in Europe or the Pacific, three games are local games of specific battles, one game takes place at the beginning of World War One and one features a global theater with the addition of a zombie apocalypse.
+An additional five games are theater games depicting combat in Europe, Africa, or the Pacific.
+Four games are local games of specific battles.
+One game takes place at the beginning of World War One.
+One features a global theater with the addition of a zombie apocalypse.

-Additional games have also been published by other game designers with similar mechanics (some requiring components from an Axis & Allies or similar game).
+Additional games have been published by other game designers with similar mechanics, with some requiring components from an Axis & Allies or similar game.

-In 1999, Axis & Allies: Europe was released, with slightly updated rules and focus on the European theater of World War II; this was followed in 2001 by Axis & Allies: Pacific with similar rules and focus shifted to the Pacific theater.
-Axis & Allies: D-Day (2004) focused on the Allied liberation of France.
-In 2004, the first major revision to the core game, Axis & Allies: Revised was released, with elements taken from A&A: Europe and A&A: Pacific, also celebrating the 20th anniversary of Axis & Allies itself.
-Axis & Allies: Battle of the Bulge (2006) focused on the Battle of the Bulge in Europe while Axis & Allies: Guadalcanal (2007) focused on the Solomon Islands Campaign in the Pacific.
-In 2008, Axis & Allies: 50th Anniversary Edition was released as one of the three games celebrating the 50th anniversary of its publisher, Avalon Hill (the other two games were Acquire and Diplomacy).
-This was followed by Axis & Allies: 1942 in 2009, the second major revision to the core game, with mechanics taken from the anniversary edition, also celebrating the 25th anniversary of Axis & Allies itself.
+In 1999, Axis & Allies: Europe was released, with slightly updated rules and a focus on the European theater of World War II.
+In 2001, Axis & Allies: Pacific was released, with similar rules and a focus shifted to the Pacific theater.
+In 2004, Axis & Allies: D-Day focused on the Allied liberation of France.
+In 2004, the first major revision to the core game, Axis & Allies: Revised was released, with elements taken from A&A: Europe and A&A: Pacific, celebrating the 20th anniversary of Axis & Allies.

+In 2006, Axis & Allies: Battle of the Bulge focused on the Battle of the Bulge in Europe.
+In 2007, Axis & Allies: Guadalcanal focused on the Solomon Islands Campaign in the Pacific.
+In 2008, Axis & Allies: 50th Anniversary Edition was released as one of the three games celebrating the 50th anniversary of its publisher, Avalon Hill.
+The other two games were Acquire and Diplomacy.
+In 2009, Axis & Allies: 1942 was the second major revision to the core game, with mechanics taken from the anniversary edition, celebrating the 25th anniversary of Axis & Allies.